future-proof-iot/RIOT-rs/examples/core-sizes/README.md

 # core-sizes

-Application used to get the sizes of RIOT-rs core structures.
+Application used to get the sizes of Ariel OS core structures.